oxterisk/cookiesconsentjs/README.md

+WORKING ON A NEW VERSION THAT WILL BE PUBLISHED DURING NEXT WEEK !

 # Cookies Consent JS

 Cookies Consent JS is an easy-to-use javascript library to show the cookies consent message and manage the users consent according to the cookies law GDPR and ePrivacy Directive.